5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 Contra
 : We cannot know whether those test cases cover the same environment/s (different versions of Windows, different versions of Dyalog, domain-managed network or not, network drives or not, multi-threaded versus single-threaded, you name it) our application will run in.

-That suggests we should incorporate the tests the modules come with into our own test suite. <!-- , although we are sure that not too many people/companies using modules from the APLTree library are actually doing this. -->
+That suggests we should incorporate the tests the modules come with into our own test suite, although we are sure that not too many people/companies using modules from the APLTree library are actually doing this.

 It’s not difficult to do: every module has a workspace saved on GitHub that comes with everything needed to run the test cases.